ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.owfs/README.md

 * (INgo Rah) Added the alarm state handling

 ### 0.6.2 (2019-10-29)
-* (RustyThePropellerHead) Improved data integrity when reading from local OWFS via file system
+* (RustyThePropellerHead) Improved data integrity when reading from local OWFS via a file system

 ### 0.6.1 (2018-07-11)
 * (bluefox) compact mode supported
 * (lvogt) Added data points counter.A/.B/.ALL from DS2423 to config page
-* (lvogt) Add option to not log faulty readouts
+* (lvogt) Added option to not log faulty readouts

 ### 0.5.0 (2018-03-16)
 * (bluefox) Ready for Admin3